 As Happy As a Clam

-Meaning of “As Happy as a Clam”
+Understanding “As Happy As a Clam”

-Origin of “As Happy as a Clam”
+Origin of “As Happy As a Clam”

 Dum tacent clamant